jmiller-io/project_02_crud_app/readme.md

 ## User Stories
-While out and about a neighborhood, users can snap a picture, enter in other relevent information and submit the posting to add it to a map.

-Users can also modify existing information or delete it completely from the database.
+While out and about a neighborhood, users can snap a picture, enter in other relevent information and submit the posting to add a marker to the map.
+Users can also modify existing information or delete it from the database.

 ## Purpose of Application